Address ul. Gazowa 16, 31-060 Kraków

 Taking the above into account, they filled a large tank with water and covered it with a large bell.
 The gas inlet was installed at the base of the tank.
 When gas entered the tank, the bell rose up, and on releasing the gas into the gas network, the bell again submerged into the water.

-This wet gas holder was such an excellent storage facility that Paczków Gasworks used it for almost 100 years!
+This wet gas holder was such an excellent storage facility that Paczków Gasworks used it for 75 years!

 Address The Oil Wells of Krosno and Jasło